“Will prices for my flight drop or should I book now?”

 View the Flights You’re Tracking

 You can also see all of your price alerts on Google Flights as well.
 Click the menu bar on the left-hand side of Google Flights to view all your tracked prices in a list form.

 On the Google Flights Price Alert page, you can see all the flights you're currently tracking.
 You can then click through that Google Flights search to book at that price directly with the airline.
 If you are no longer interested in tracking a flight, you can simply click the trashcan icon shown above to delete that tracked flight.

 Google Flights Price History

-These graphs show the variance in airline pricing from day to day on the specific flight you're tracking.
+These graphs show the changes in airline pricing from day to day on the specific flights you're tracking.
 It allows you to consider the data and the pricing trends for the specific destination you're tracking a flight for, and make a decision based on data.

-There is no exact science to know when flights will increase or decrease in price, but Google Flights price alerts can help you get ahead of the curve.
+There is no exact science to know when flights will increase or decrease in price.
+But Google Flights price alerts can help you get ahead of the curve.